mozman/ezdxf/docs/source/howto.rst

 For group code meaning see DXF reference section `DXF Group Codes in Numerical Order Reference`, valid group codes are in the range 1000 - 1071.

+.. versionchanged:: 0.10

+    Attribute :attr:`tags` is no more available, just remove the attribute reference: :code:`circle.new_xdata(...)`

 A360 Viewer Problems
 --------------------